iansinnott/iansinnott.github.io/_posts/2014-01-07-using-keyremap4macbooks-private-xml.md

 That particular mapping may seem useless now, but these sorts of mappings, i.e. disabling a key by mapping it to nothing, are actually very important.
 After you come up with new mappings for various keys you should disable their former mappings in this way so that you are forced to retrain your muscle memory.

-**Note 1:** KRMB doesn&#8217;t give you key codes for anything that would normally take a SHIFT to type, so to access anything that needs a shift modifier you just specify it as above. `BRACKET_RIGHT` represents `[`, so the combination of `BRACKET_RIGHT` and `SHIFT_L` is equal to `{`.
+**Note 1:** KRMB doesn't give you key codes for anything that would normally take a SHIFT to type, so to access anything that needs a shift modifier you just specify it as above. `BRACKET_RIGHT` represents `[`, so the combination of `BRACKET_RIGHT` and `SHIFT_L` is equal to `{`.

-**Note 2:** I&#8217;ve only disabled mappings of left shift, because I would never hold right shift while pressing a bracket if I wanted to type a curly brace.
+**Note 2:** I've only disabled mappings of left shift, because I would never hold right shift while pressing a bracket if I wanted to type a curly brace.
 However, if do hold right shift and type a bracket a curly brace will be typed.
 Right Shift and Left Shift are completely separate keys so the above mapping only affects what I told it to: `SHIFT_L`.

 ### KeyOverlaidModifier

 This is the real meat of KRMB and was the real eye-opener for me.
-This let&#8217;s us map separate keys to a certain keys &#8216;hold&#8217; state as well as a single &#8216;tap&#8217;.
-Here&#8217;s the syntax:
+This let's us map separate keys to a certain keys &#8216;hold' state as well as a single &#8216;tap'.
+Here's the syntax:

 ```
 --KeyOverlaidModifier--